DanielJMWilliams/DanielJMWilliams/_posts/2025-01-19-DeployingStaticSiteOnAWS.md

 Voilà.
 It's all working, albeit over HTTP.
 Although my site is just a blog and HTTP is fine, I don't like that web browsers add a big warning saying "Not Secure".
 It makes the site look less professional and may put off some users from using the site.

-In the next tutorial, I will show you how to serve the site over HTTPS with a cloudfront distribution.
+In the next tutorial, I will show you how to [Serve the site over HTTPS with a CloudFront distribution]({% post_url 2025-01-19-Cloudfront %}).
 After that, I will show you how to automatically update the site with Github Actions CICD.